 Both applications for a Cypriot passport and individuals who seek to apply for Cyprus citizenship are assessed and outcomes are given on them by the Department of Citizenship and Expatriate Affairs Cyprus.

 The information pertaining to the Department of Citizenship and Expatriate Affairs Cyprus becomes very important in the light of the value of a Cypriot passport.
 The passport of Cyprus ranks 8th in the world and has a very high visa-free score of 162.
 Holding a Cypriot passport will provide an individual with visa-free travel to 122 countries and a visa on arrival to 39 countries.
 A prior visa is required only for 37 countries.
 It is also important to note that some of the countries where a Cypriot passport holder is eligible for visa-free entry are some of the major countries of the world not just some of the minor nations of the world.
 Some of the major countries where a Cypriot citizen is offered visa-free entry include Belgium, Brazil, France, Finland, Germany, Greece, and many more.
 It is interesting to note that Cyprus, being a very small island nation with a population of less than one million people, has been able to devise such a powerful passport itself.
-This explains the recent upsurge in citizenship applications for Cyprus.
+This explains the recent upsurge in Cyprus Citizenship Application.